uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 TFFT would also be accepted, but TFFF wouldn't.
 Can you design an FSA that accepts the input when 30 cents or more is put into the machine?
 You can make up your own version for different denominations of coins and required total.

+{panel type="curiosity"}

+# Hint

+What it means to be in each state is important.
+Try giving meaningful labels to your states, instead of just 1,2,3 or A,B,C.

+{panel end}

 {panel type="teacher-note"}